We’re making homemade essential oil reed diffusers today! Read on for the full tutorial.

-I’m going to be experimenting with a few different options over the next few weeks, and today I’ll show you how easy it is to make some homemade reed diffusers – you know, those little jars of scented oils with all the sticks popping out of them?
+I’m going to be experimenting with a few different options, and today I’ll show you how easy it is to make some homemade essential oil reed diffusers – you know, those little jars of scented oils with all the sticks popping out of them?
 Yeah, those…

 There are five items you’ll be working with here and all of them can be sourced pretty inexpensively.